Carrefour cuts ties with Brazilian meat firms tainted by slave labor

-RIO DE JANEIRO, Sept 18 (Thomson Reuters Foundation) - C arrefour and a Brazilian supermarket chain on Wednesday severed ties with Brazilian companies involved in slave labor after coming under fire for buying meat sourced from blacklisted farmers.
+RIO DE JANEIRO (Thomson Reuters Foundation) - Carrefour and a Brazilian supermarket chain on Wednesday severed ties with Brazilian companies involved in slave labor after coming under fire for buying meat sourced from blacklisted farmers.

 The French supermarket retailer - Europe’s largest - and Grupo Pão de Açucar (GPA) have pledged in recent years to keep their supply chains free of slave labor.